UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/peer-testing-round-2/peer_testing_round_2_results.md

 | Task 9  | 82.2           |
 | Task 10 | 83.0           |

 The average raw TLX score for all tasks is $81.3$.
+Task 8, in particular, has the lowest TLX score, and this is reflected in the user comments which explained that it was difficult to find the buttons for changing a student's grade (this has since been fixed).

 The second section made use of the standard Website Usability Scale (WUS) which is based on the System Usability Scale (SUS).
 Analysis was conducted according to the standard scale for SUS and the mean WUS score for our system is $71.8$.
 We also asked respondents to rate, on a scale of 1 to 10, how likely they were to recommend the website to others.
 The mean score for all participants is $7.91$.